-Eight fermentation tanks each with a capacity of 4,400 cubic metres are part of the brewery.
+Eight fermentation tanks each with a capacity of 4,400m³ are part of the brewery.
 The produced ethanol can be stored in two tanks with a capacity of 10,000t.
-Two loading bays enable 37,000l road tankers to be loaded with ethanol in 30 minutes.
+Two loading bays enable 37,000l road tankers to be loaded with ethanol in 30min.

-Other facilities which are part of the plant include chemical storage units, steam generators, air compressors, a process water treatment plant and four cooling towers.
+Other facilities at the plant include chemical storage units, steam generators, air compressors, a process water treatment plant and four cooling towers.